rystsov/mongodb-transaction-example/README.md

 ### Conclusion

 We have added transactions to MongoDB.
 But if you want to use it you should remember that:
-- we must set up MongoDB to wait util writes are replicated to quorum
+- we must set up MongoDB to wait until writes are replicated to quorum
 - we must read only from master
 - transactions are optimistic with all its pros and cons
-- for changing n object there are 2n+2 database queries
+- to change n object there are 2n+2 database queries